ktbs/ktbs/doc/source/methods/fsa.rst

 * The type of the new obsel is the value of the ``ktbs_obsel_type`` of the terminal state, interpreted as a URI relative to the computed trace's model URI.
   If this attribute is omitted, the state identifier is used instead.
+  If this attribute is ``null``, no obsel will be generated for the corresponding match.

 * If the terminal state has a ``ktbs_attributes`` model, additional attributes will be generated for the new obsel.